WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_audio_tracking.md

 ![](./image/car_audio_tracking/audio_control.jpg)

-This App uses a virtual car in Gazebo simulation environment on the PC as an example, and the published control instructions can also be directly used to control a physical car.
+This app uses a virtual car in Gazebo simulation environment on the PC as an example, and the published control instructions can also be directly used to control a physical robot.

 The DOA angle information of the sound source localization output by the intelligent voice function is in units of degrees, and supports two types of microphone arrays: linear and circular.
 The angle range of the linear microphone array is 0 degrees to 180 degrees, and the angle range of the circular microphone array is 0 degrees to 360 degrees.
 The relative positional relationship between the microphone angles is strongly related to the installation position of the microphones.
 The actual angle diagram is as follows: